jorabin/KeePassJava2/readme.md

 ### Release

-The POM for the last release (2.2.3), Java 8 compatible, is
+For the POM for the last release, see the [main branch](https://github.com/jorabin/KeePassJava2/tree/master).

-        <groupId>org.linguafranca.pwdb</groupId>
-        <artifactId>KeePassJava2-jackson</artifactId>
-        <version>2.2.3</version>

-at Maven Central.
-This provides access to the Jackson based implementation, which is now the recommended implementation.
-There is also a composite POM (deprecated) that provides access to all implementations (see [below](#database-implementations) for discussion).

-        <groupId>org.linguafranca.pwdb</groupId>
-        <artifactId>KeePassJava2</artifactId>
-        <version>2.2.3</version>

-at Maven Central.
-Note that the artifactId has become Camel Case from release 2.1.x onwards.
+As noted, Version 2.x will no longer be maintained once this version is released.

 ### Snapshot

-Snapshot builds are erratically available at [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/linguafranca/pwdb/) e.g.:
+Snapshot builds, such as this version 3.0.0, are available at [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/linguafranca/pwdb/) e.g.:

         <groupId>org.linguafranca.pwdb</groupId>
         <artifactId>KeePassJava2</artifactId>